humungus-gungi/bootyquest/README.md

 Jarlo: "These are some cheap suits!"
 Sonnu remarks, "You're welcome to pay more if you like".
 Are they knock-offs?
 Did they fall off the back of a turn-up truck?

-Kazgan asks for a custom job, "Can you mark this with a K?"
+Kasgan asks for a custom job, "Can you mark this with a K?"
 For another 10 credits, consider this shirt emblazoned.
 "If you do a good job, I'll give you 35c.
 But only for the best!
 I gotta have the best!
 I want blaster shots on it, so people know what's coming for them before I blast em.
 And sharks with a laser beam cannon!"
 After half an hour, Evan the embroiderer comes out.
 It is the gaudiest thing anyone has ever seen.

-Kazgan is thrilled.
+Kasgan is thrilled.

 They then meander over to the Armour shop recommended by Sonnu: Rennick's Shop of Armour.
 Rennick, a flying watto-like creature, runs the place.
 Filled with cheap armour, prices a little below what they typically would be.